Duke University: Singapore and China

 In April 2005, Duke and the National University of Singapore signed a formal agreement under which the two institutions would partner to establish Duke-NUS Medical School in Singapore.
 Duke-NUS is intended to complement the National University of Singapore's existing undergraduate medical school, and had its first entering class in 2007.
 The curriculum is based on that of Duke University School of Medicine.
-60% of matriculates are from Singapore and 40% are from over 20 countries.
-The school is part of the National University of Singapore system, but distinct in that it is overseen by a Governing Board, including a Duke representative who has veto power over any academic decision made by the Board.
+Sixty percent of matriculates are from Singapore and 40% are from over 20 countries.
+The school is part of the National University of Singapore system, but distinct in that it is overseen by a governing board, including a Duke representative who has veto power over any academic decision made by the board.

 In 2013, Duke Kunshan University (abbreviated "DKU"), a partnership between Duke University, Wuhan University, and the city of Kunshan, was established in Kunshan, China.
 The university runs Duke degree graduate programs and an undergraduate liberal arts college.
 Undergraduates are awarded degrees from both Duke Kunshan University and Duke University upon graduation and become members of Duke and DKU's alumni organizations.
 DKU conducted research projects on climate change, health-care policy and tuberculosis prevention and control.

 Administration and organization

 Duke University has 12 schools and institutes, three of which host undergraduate programs: Trinity College of Arts and Sciences, Pratt School of Engineering, and Duke Kunshan University.

 The university has "historical, formal, ongoing, and symbolic ties" with the United Methodist Church, but is a nonsectarian and independent institution.

-Duke's endowment had a market value of $12.1 billion in the fiscal year that ended June 30, 2022.
+Duke's endowment had a market value of $11.9 billion in the fiscal year that ended June 30, 2024.
 The university's special academic facilities include an art museum, several language labs, Duke Forest, Duke Herbarium, a lemur center, a phytotron, a free-electron laser, a nuclear magnetic resonance machine, a nuclear lab, and a marine lab.
 Duke is a leading participant in the National Lambda Rail Network and runs a program for gifted children known as the Talent Identification Program.